pipe-cd/pipecd/docs/rfcs/0008-simplify-datastore.md

 Cons:

     - Depends on which file store being used, the filestore has to support sync state between regions/environment.
-Currently, only GSC is supporting features to implement this.
+Currently, only GCS is supporting features to implement this.

 ### Achieve by avoid concurrent processes data as much as possible